andrewbolster/andrewbolster.github.io/resume/AndrewBolster-Resume.md

 Working in the area of trust and security in telecommunications and autonomous networks for marine environments as part of a joint UK-FR PhD programme.

 The programme was agreed at the 2010 Anglo-French Summit as one of the ten priorities in 2011 for the Anglo French Defence Research Group (AFDRG).

+Included collaborations with:
+* National Physical Laboratory (NPL) on Enhanced Kalman Filtering for acoustic marine localisation
+* NATO Centre for Maritime Research and Experimentation on REMUS payload scoping and potential malicious misbehaviours of autonomous AUVs
+* Defence Science dd

 ### Queen's University Belfast